-Exit signs should be clearly visible whenever the public, staff and contractors are present.
+Exit signs should be clearly visible whenever residents, the public, staff and contractors are present.

-Positioning of escape signs
+Positioning of escape route signs

-The presence of other signs in factories and warehouses (such as staff notices or operating instructions) can distract attention from, or obscure the visibility of, escape signs.
+The presence of other signs in homes (such as notices and residents' information) or decorations, can distract attention from, or obscure the visibility of escape signs.
 This could affect people's ability to see and understand escape signs, particularly if there is a fire evacuation.
 Always ensure that escape signs are not overwhelmed.